Grayston Ives Biography (Wikipedia)

-Grayston "Bill" Ives (born 1948) is a British composer, singer and choral director.
+Grayston (Bill) Ives (born 1948) is a British composer, singer and choral director.

 Ives was a chorister at Ely Cathedral and later studied music at Cambridge University where he held a choral scholarship at Selwyn College.
 After teaching music for a period, he became a member of the King's Singers, from 1978 to 1985.
 His voice can be heard on a number of recordings from that period, including Paul McCartney's Frog Chorus.
-Ives composes as Grayston, but prefers to be known as "Bill", a nickname he acquired at school as a result of a role-playing game with his brother.
+Ives composes as Grayston, but prefers to be known as "Bill", a nickname he acquired at an early age as a result of a role-playing game with his brother.